vin-ni/hover-on-touch/README.md

 # Hover on Touch 3.0

-This is a pure Javascript Plugin for an alternative hover function on mobile devices.
-It triggers a hover on  »**Taphold**« and goes to a possible link on »**Tap**«.
+This is a pure Javascript Plugin for an alternative hover function that works on mobile and desktop devices.
+It triggers a hover css class on »**Taphold**« and goes to a possible link on »**Tap**«.
 It works with all html elements.

 Here's a demo for [touch devices](http://vinzenzaubry.com/demos/hoverontouch/) a [shop demo](http://vinzenzaubry.com/demos/hoverontouch/) and here's a demo video for [desktops](http://vinzenzaubry.com/demos/hoverontouch/desktop).